English

 When a preliminary search is not needed

 In most cases, it is best to conduct a preliminary search.
 However, there are instances when you may not need to conduct a search.
-For example, if you are concerned that someone else will file an application for the same invention before you, then you may decide not to wait to conduct a search.
+For example, if you are concerned someone else will file an application for the same invention before you, then you may decide not to wait to conduct a search.
 You should discuss your situation with a lawyer or a registered patent agent.
 They can help you decide whether you should conduct a search and whether other inventions are too similar to yours to warrant a patent application.

 How to conduct a search